Stein's density method for multivariate continuous distributions: Stein's multivariate density method

 Such a change of measure operation can be useful for finding solutions of Stein equations.
 The Stein equation

 then translates into

 For instance, if $p$ is log-concave then, under additional regularity conditions, solutions of the Stein equation with bounded derivatives are available (see \cite{mackey2016multivariate}). {In Proposition \ref{prop:l2bound} we shall show a similar result under the assumption of a Poincar\'{e} constant.} Such bounds may also be applied even when $p$ is not log-concave {or does not possess a Poincar\'{e} constant}, but there exists $f$ such that $fp$ is {has this desired property} and the change of measure illustrated above can be applied. {As an illustration, the one-dimensional Beta distribution with pdf $p(x) = x^{\alpha-1} (1-x)^{\beta-1}/B(\alpha, \beta)$ on $(0,1)$ is not log-concave if $\min(\alpha, \beta)<1$.
-Choosing $f(x) = B(\alpha, \beta) x(1-x) / B(\alpha+1, \beta+1)$ results in $fp$ being log-concave.} {As a} different Stein equation is being solved, the {resulting} metric {may not be the Wasserstein distance.} {This change of measure leads to $q$ and $fq$ to be nested in the sense of Section \ref{sec:wass-dist-betw-1}, where the focus is on Wasserstein distance.} \end{example}
+Choosing $f(x) = B(\alpha, \beta) x(1-x) / B(\alpha+1, \beta+1)$ results in $fp$ being log-concave.} {However, as a different Stein equation is being solved, Stein's method need not bound the error in the same metric.
+For log-concave densities, such as $ f p $, one can for instance obtain bounds in the Wasserstein distance, while for $ p $, the bound is expressed in a different metric.} {This change of measure leads to $p$ and $fp$ to be nested in the sense of {Section \ref{subsec:gencomp}}, where the focus is on Wasserstein distance.} \end{example}